masonrware/cosi-132a-repo/termProject/README.md

 These queries highlight the strengths and weeknesses of our engine, reflected in the idea that there are not a lot of source documents to begin with.

+We also carefully tested our system by ensuring that our features worked properly.
+We ensured that the navbar linked to the correct pages and that the search bar in the navbar was functional.
+We also tested to ensure that users could not search without input.
+We also made sure that the reviews themselves were clickable and that they brought the user to the correct review.
+Lastly we checked that the "prev" and "next" buttons were enabled when there were prev/next pages and disabled when there were not.

 * * *

 _© 2022 MASON WARE_